Link-/ArtPatterns/README.md

 Usage
 -----

+Use the sliders on the top left corner for manipulation.

+The below is **obsolete** starting v0.11:

     'p': Increase the number of points used in the TriangloPod 'l': Decrease the number of points used in the TriangloPod 'o': Increase the outer radius